Sshimaninja/Freqtrade_Public/README.md

 ## EI3FGI:

-I used the EI3v2 strategy from [Freqtrade Strategy Ninja ](https://strat.ninja/) for signals, and I applied the FGI indicator to it for testing and hyperopting.
+I used the EI3v2 (*original author unknown) strategy from [Freqtrade Strategy Ninja ](https://strat.ninja/) for signals, and I applied the FGI indicator to it for testing and hyperopting.

 ## EI3FGIDCA:

 I wrote a DCA strategy that inherits a parent strategy, which simulates a full order book before allowing trades to open.

 The reason I did this is because backtest results were wildly optimistic because the hyperopt could seriously over-commit the order book, or make it so that a single trade opened with the rest of the position_adjustment trades far below 100% of the price range.